December 5, 2011

 Beating the egg whites:

-- Beat the egg whites separately, starting at slow speed, until they foam throughout.
+- Beat the 3 egg whites, starting at slow speed, until they foam throughout.

-- Add the salt and cream of tartar, and continue until soft peaks are formed; sprinkle in the sugar and beat to stiff peaks.
+- Add the 1 pinch of salt and 1 scant 1/4 tsp. cream of tartar, and continue until soft peaks are formed; sprinkle in the 1 1/2 T. sugar and beat to stiff peaks.

 Finishing the batter:

-- At once, stir a quarter of the egg whites into the egg yolks and sugar (1 ½ Tbs) to lighten the mixture.
+- At once, stir a quarter of the egg whites into the beaten egg yolk and sugar mixture to lighten the mixture.

 - Rapidly plop a third of the remaining whites on top, and sift on a quarter of the flour.